-(FOR LAFCO USE ONLY)

-As a part of this application, theapplicant) and/or the District/Agency, (real party in interest - landowner and/or regis (the tered voter of the LAFCO for all reasonable expenses and a attorneys, and employees from any claim, end, indemnify, hold harmless, promptly reimburse S ttorney fees, and release San Bernardino LAFCO, it action, proceeding brought against any of them, the I the approval of this application or adoption of the en s agents, officers, purpose of e, but not be limited to, damages, penalties, fines ar ino LAFCO should San Bernardino LAFCO be name in connection with this application. receive all related notices and other comm Commission will impose a condition requir Il be considered the proponent for the proposed action nunications.
-I understand that if this application is applying the applicant and/or the real party in interest to it for all legal actions that might be initiated as a result pproved, the ndemnify, hold hereby waive any rights I may have under formation of the District/ assessments on the effective date of the change of Articles XIIIC and XIIID of the State Constitution (Pr or an election on those existing taxes, fees and asses roposition 218) to ed above present the data and information required information presented herein are true and correct to DATE SIGNATURE Printed Name of Applicant or Real Property in Landowner/Registered Voter of the Application Subj Title and Affiliation (if applicable) Tille and Aniliation (if applicable)
+As a part of this application, the \\\\\\ District/Agency, \\\\\\ (the applicant) and/or the \\\\\\ (real party in interest - landowner and/or registered voter of the application subject property) agree to defend, indemnify, hold harmless, promptly reimburse San Bernardino LAFCO for all reasonable expenses and attorney fees, and release San Bernardino LAFCO, its agents, officers, attorneys, and employees from any claim, action, proceeding brought against any of them, the purpose of which is to attack, set aside, void, or annul the approval of this application or adoption of the environmental document which accompanies it.

+This indemnification obligation shall include, but not be limited to, damages, penalties, fines and other costs imposed upon or incurred by San Bernardino LAFCO should San Bernardino LAFCO be named as a party in any litigation or administrative proceeding in connection with this application.

+As the person signing this application, I will be considered the proponent for the proposed action(s) and will receive all related notices and other communications.
+I understand that if this application is approved, the Commission will impose a condition requiring the applicant and/or the real party in interest to indemnify, hold harmless and reimburse the Commission for all legal actions that might be initiated as a result of that approval.

+As the proponent, I acknowledge that the formation of the \\\\\\ District/Agency may result in the imposition of taxes, fees, and assessments on the effective date of the change of organization.
+I hereby waive any rights I may have under Articles XIIIC and XIIID of the State Constitution (Proposition 218) to a hearing, assessment ballot processing or an election on those existing taxes, fees and assessments.

+I hereby certify that the statements furnished above present the data and information required to the best of my ability, and that the facts, statements, and information presented herein are true and correct to the best of my knowledge and belief.

+Printed Name of Applicant or Real Property in Interest (Landowner/Registered Voter of the Application Subject Property)

+Title and Affiliation (if applicable)